-There actually is a best time to shop in order to avoid lines.
+There actually is a best time to shop, in order to avoid the lines.

 Use social media to voice a complaint.

-The power of Instagram transcends pretty pictures of your finished IKEA furniture: the IKEA employee suggests contacting your respective IKEA branch via the social networking app (@ikeausa, for example) for help solving a problem or submitting a concern.
+The power of Instagram transcends pretty pictures of your finished Ikea furniture: User algren123 suggests contacting your respective Ikea branch via the social networking app (@ikeausa, for example) for help solving a problem.

 There is a place you can go to get those missing screws.

-It’s called “Spare Parts” in the Returns/Exchanges section of the store, and apparently it’s a fairly common request.
-“In around 6 hours, we have 8-9 cases, which range from 1-3 screws to a whole bag,” writes algren123.
+It’s called “Spare Parts” in the Returns/Exchanges section of the store, and apparently, it’s a fairly common request.
+“In around six hours, we have eight to nine cases, which range from one to three screws to a whole bag,” writes algren123.